-The TY Danjuma Family Office Limited is now accepting applications from African postgraduate students for its 2021 MBA Scholarship.
-The deadline for the submission of applications for the TY Danjuma MBA Scholarship is 30th June 2021.
+The TY Danjuma Family Office Limited is now accepting applications from African postgraduate students for its 2022/2023 MBA Scholarship.
+The deadline for the submission of applications for the TY Danjuma MBA Scholarship is June 1, 2022.

 The TY Danjuma MBA Scholarship provides financial support to post-graduate African students who have been accepted onto MBA programmes at the top-10 leading Business Schools in the world.

 Launched in 2011, The TY Danjuma MBA Scholarship aims to help up to eight students a year.
-Since launching, scholarships have been awarded to 46 students in total attending Harvard Business School, INSEAD, London Business School, MIT: Sloan, Stanford Graduate School of Business, University of California at Berkeley: Haas, University of Chicago: Booth, IE Business School Madrid, University of Cambridge: Judge, University of Pennsylvania: Wharton and Columbia Business School.
+Since launching, scholarships have been awarded to 50 students in total attending Harvard Business School, INSEAD, London Business School, MIT: Sloan, Stanford Graduate School of Business, University of California at Berkeley: Haas, University of Chicago: Booth, IE Business School Madrid, University of Cambridge: Judge, University of Pennsylvania: Wharton and Columbia Business School.
 The scholars have come from Nigeria, South Africa, Uganda and Zimbabwe, Ghana, Morocco, Togo and Côte d’Ivoire.

-- All successful African MBA applicants to the top ten Business Schools (as ranked by the Financial Times) are eligible to receive The TY Danjuma MBA Scholarship regardless of domicile.
+All successful African MBA applicants to the top ten Business Schools (as ranked by the Financial Times) are eligible to receive The TY Danjuma MBA Scholarship regardless of domicile.

-TY Danjuma MBA Scholarship Benefits.
+TY Danjuma MBA Scholarship Benefits

 The TY Danjuma MBA Scholarship provides financial support to post-graduate African students who have been accepted onto MBA programmes at the top 10 leading business schools in the world only, as ranked by the Financial Times.

-The Financial Times MBA Global Ranking for 2021 lists the top ten schools as:
+The Financial Times MBA Global Ranking for 2022 lists the top ten schools as:

-- London Business School
+Columbia Business School

-- University of Chicago: Booth
+University of Chicago: Booth

-- Iese Business School
+London Business School

-- Yale School of Management
+Yale School of Management

 All successful African MBA applicants to the top ten business schools (as ranked by the Financial Times) are eligible to receive the TY Danjuma MBA Scholarship, regardless of their domicile.
 Awarded candidates will receive their grant prior to the annual intake date for that business school.
 However, whilst the TY Danjuma MBA Scholarship will provide additional financial support to help African student’s bridge part of the gap and relieve some of the financial burden attached to taking on MBA programmes, it will not be enough to act as the primary source of funding for these programmes.

-How to Apply for TY Danjuma MBA Scholarship.
+How to Apply for TY Danjuma MBA Scholarship

 Full contact details

-- Name of Business School where you have been accepted onto their MBA Programme
+Name of Business School where you have been accepted onto their MBA Programme

-- Year of enrolment at the Business School
+Year of enrolment at the Business School

-- Copy of offer letter from the Business School
+Copy of offer letter from the Business School

 Copy of your CV

 Copy of your own budget and funding shortfall (including confirmation letters for all scholarships and loans).

 Note, the TY Danjuma MBA Scholarship is to help support by providing additional financial aid, it will not be enough to act as the primary source of funding for the MBA.